ParacelFramework/Parpacks/readme.md

 ## 🧩 Included Paracels
 (The names of the Paracels are all arbitrary, but its really fun to give it a description and have it name/gender itself)

-Each `.parpack` contains 7 Paracels.
-These Paracels are meant towards development, however they can be used for any cognitive task.
+The Python `.parpack` contains 7 Paracels.
+These Paracels are meant towards development, however they can be used for any cognitive task really.

 - 🧭 **Astril**: Loads the full Paracel framework; project-oriented
 - 💡 **Kai**: Generates creative ideas for functions, libraries, and frameworks